aa-fiu-classes/tcn-6430-web/lab-1-build-micro-cdn.md

 ### 1. Create firewall rule

 Go to Google Cloud Console -> VPC Network -> Firewall Rules.
-If missing, create a rule "allow-dns" so it allows from any source IP address (0.0.0.0/0) to access UDP and TCP port 53.
+If missing, create a rule "allow-dns" and assign it a tag "allow-dns" so it allows from any source IP address (0.0.0.0/0) to access UDP port 53 and TCP port 53.

 ### 2. Create VMs